Updated October 21, 2025

 Alternatives to Commas

-Even if you’re following Chicago style, an occasional third comma between independent clauses might be appropriate in certain cases where extra clarity or emphasis seems warranted.
-But for a stronger break, parentheses or dashes can be the better option:
+As noted above, an occasional third comma between independent clauses might be appropriate in certain cases (as for emphasis or in a closely punctuated work).
+But for a more noticeable break, parentheses or dashes are also an option:

 We activated the alarm, but (if I remember correctly) the intruder was already inside.